MauricePasternak/pathlib-js/README.md

 - [Copying, moving, deleting, and changing permissions](https://github.com/MauricePasternak/pathlib-js/blob/master/docs/Copy-Move-Delete-Chmod.md)
 - [Filepath Creation - Directories, Files, and Symlinks](https://github.com/MauricePasternak/pathlib-js/blob/master/docs/Generating-Filepaths.md)
 - [Reading, Writing, Globbing, and Watching](https://github.com/MauricePasternak/pathlib-js/blob/master/docs/Read-Write-Glob-Watch.md)

+## 🧪 Testing <a name = "testing"></a>

+This library is regularly updating its test suite with additional case scenarios.

+At the current time, please anticipate the following conditional test failures:

+- On Windows, `makeSymlink()` and `makeSymlinkSync()` methods will fail if the environment they are used in lacks administrator priveleges (i.e. testing in VScode without starting it up with admin priveleges).
+This caveat has not been seen on Unix-based systems.

 ## 🥇 The Wonderful Libraries that this wraps around <a name = "wrappers"></a>